nextcloud/contacts/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve
+about: Help us improving by reporting a bug
+labels: bug, 0.
+Needs triage
 ---

 ⚠ Please report only issues corresponding to the contacts app for Nextcloud ⚠